Rsantct/DevControl/README.md

         sudo a2ensite devcontrol.conf
         sudo service  apache2 reload

-- Configure the MAC address of your devices
+- Configure the MAC address of your WOL devices and other stuff

         nano ~/bin/devcontrol/devcontrol.cfg